-If the complainant is dissatisfied with the outcome at Stage 1 and wishes to take the matter further, they can escalate the complaint to Stage 2 - a panel hearing consisting of at least three people who were not directly involved in the matters detailed in the complaint with one panel member who is independent of the management and running of the school.
+If the complainant is dissatisfied with the outcome at Stage 2 (first formal stage) and wishes to take the matter further, they can escalate the complaint to Stage 3 - a panel hearing consisting of at least three people who have had no prior connection with the complaint and at least one of these must be an independent panel member.
+This is to ensure that the panel has the benefit of an external source of scrutiny and challenge in its consideration of the complaint.
+The independent panel member will not be a member, trustee or employee of the school.
 This is the final stage of the complaints procedure.

-A request to escalate to Stage 2 must be made to the Clerk, Mr Tom Bennett, via the school office, within ten school days of receipt of the Stage 1 response.
+A request to escalate to Stage 3 must be made to the Clerk, via the school office, within ten school days of receipt of the Stage 2 response.
+The form to complete is attached to this policy.